Bird monitoring project

 We have set our bird monitoring days for this year.

 We are doing it on Wednesday this year, but we wont be going if it is hot, smoky, super windy, stormy or extreme or above fire danger - so check our FB for updates if it looks squiffy.

-Everyone is welcome to join our 20 minute (plus return) bird monitoring walk.
-Meet at 5.00pm during Nov, Dec, Jan, Feb, March and April and 4.00pm during May, June, July, Aug, Sept and Oct at the Koonwarra Recreation Reserve on the 3rd Wednesday of the month.
+Everyone is welcome to join our bird monitoring walk.
+Meet at 5.00pm during Nov, Dec, Jan, Feb, March and April and 4.00pm during May, Aug, Sept and Oct and 3.00pm in June and July at the Koonwarra Recreation Reserve on the 3rd Wednesday of the month.
 If you have them, bring your binoculars, camera, smartphone with the the Birdata app installed and appropriate clothing, water, sunscreen etc.

 This is a kid friendly activity and is suitable for people with excellent bird knowledge or none.
 Everyone welcome.
 If you cannot make our Wednesday outings, you are encouraged to take part independently, using the shared sites on the Bird Data app.
 Check our webpage for more details.

 Wednesday 17th June

 Wednesday 19th August